Farady-AI/Microsoft-Graph/README.md

 # FastAPI + OpenAI + Microsoft Graph API

-This is a FastAPI application that integrates **OpenAI** for text generation and **Microsoft Graph API** for authentication and email functionality.
+This is a FastAPI application that integrates **OpenAI** for text generation and **Microsoft Graph API** for authentication and email/pptx/docx/pandas functionality.

 ---